-with environmental impacts as mentioned by the data/information attached to this SPPL.

-planning to apply environmental impact management and monitoring through: 1.
-As stated by the data / information attached to this SPPL.

-Principally willing to apply all environmental management and monitoring as stated above, along with the attached information / existing data and/ planning according to the existing condition, that are inseparable with this statement letter, and willing to be supervised by the competent authority.
-This SPPL is effective since the stipulated date until the end of business and/activities or experiencing change of location, design, process, raw material and/supporting materials.

-...../ Party that stating,
+We, the under rsigned, (filled according to ID Card) Name Title Address Phone No. As the person in charge in managing the environment of: Company/bus Company pho oany/business : with environm SPPL. ental impacts as mentioned by the data/information attached to this planning to ap As stated by t oply environmental impact management and monitoring through: 1. he data / information attached to this SPPL. above, along v to the existing to be supervi stipulated dat ing to apply all environmental management and monitoring as stated with the attached information / existing data and/ planning according a condition, that are inseparable with this statement letter, and willing sed by the competent authority.
+This SPPL is effective since the e until the end of business and/activities or experiencing change of an process, raw material and/supporting materials. // / Party that stating, (N AME)